zmartzone/lua-resty-openidc/README.md

 - [`lua-resty-http`](https://github.com/pintsized/lua-resty-http)
 - [`lua-resty-session`](https://github.com/bungle/lua-resty-session)

-If you run as an OAuth 2.0 Resource Server and your access tokens are JWT bearer tokens and you want to verify those tokens locally (no external callouts required, see 2nd configuration example below), you need to install two more pure-Lua dependencies:
+Typically - when running as an OpenID Connect RP or an OAuth 2.0 server that consumes JWT access tokens - you'll also need to install two more dependencies:

 - [`lua-resty-jwt`](https://github.com/SkyLothar/lua-resty-jwt)
 - [`lua-resty-hmac`](https://github.com/jkeys089/lua-resty-hmac)

+The extra dependencies above are *not* required when running as an OAuth 2.0 Resource Server (only) using remote introspection for access token validation.

 ## Installation